spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

     :::tip

-    If you want to get started quickly with a file server, install [Caddy](https://caddyserver.com/docs/quick-starts/static-files) or use Python3's [http sever](https://docs.python.org/3/library/http.server.html) and issue one following command in the folder where you unzipped the manifest content.
+    If you want to get started quickly with a file server, install [Caddy](https://caddyserver.com/docs/quick-starts/static-files) or use Python3's [http sever](https://docs.python.org/3/library/http.server.html) and issue one of the following commands in the folder where you unzipped the manifest content.
 Each command will start a file server on port 2015.

     ```shell
     caddy file-server --listen :2015 --browse